 Would Apply to All Water Purveyors

-(TRENTON) – The full Assembly on Thursday approved legislation, 76-0, sponsored by Assembly Democrats Timothy Eustace, Robert Karabinchak, John McKeon, Valerie Vainieri Huttle and Daniel Benson to establish a proactive cybersecurity policy for all water purveyors in order to enhance the reliability and safety of the state’s drinking water systems.
+(TRENTON) – An Assembly panel on Monday approved legislation sponsored by Assembly Democrats Timothy Eustace, Robert Karabinchak, John McKeon, Valerie Vainieri Huttle and Daniel Benson to establish a proactive cybersecurity policy for all water purveyors in order to enhance the reliability and safety of the state’s drinking water systems.

 The bill would establish specific standards for testing of fire hydrants.
 It would also establish policy concerning certain testing, reporting, management, and infrastructure investment requirements for water purveyors.

 “Cybersecurity threats to our water are a public safety and health risk,” said Karabinchak (D-Middlesex).
 “Codifying and extending current regulations to all water purveyors will help to ensure preparedness in light of cybersecurity concerns.”

 Under the bill, within 120 days after enactment into law, each water purveyor would be required to develop a cybersecurity program, in accordance with requirements established by the BPU, which defines and implements organization accountabilities and responsibilities for cyber risk management activities, and establishes policies, plans, processes, and procedures for identifying and mitigating cyber risk to the public water system.

 “Cybersecurity threats are a challenge to the safety of our water systems,” said McKeon (D-Essex, Morris).
 “This bill encourages greater vigilance for potential threats against our water systems.”